... I will go back some years

 A year or so later I had my first jewellery shop which lasted two years because towards the end I decided that I wanted to be a jewellery designer!
 Looking into many different degrees, diplomas and different courses I chose the Diploma in Jewellery and Object Design at Design Centre, Enmore.
 At the same time; I told my boyfriend -now my handsome husband- about my big dreams and he supported me all the way.

-Years later; we opened a brick and mortar jewellery shop called ILLARIY in Westfield Sydney and we had it for five years until we decided to have kids, enjoy life and travel more.
+After showcasing my work at various contemporary jewellery exhibitions and galleries across Sydney years later; we opened a brick and mortar jewellery shop called ILLARIY in Westfield Sydney and we had it for five years until we decided to have kids, enjoy life and travel more.
 People always ask me: What’s the meaning of ILLARIY?
 The definition of ILLARIY comes from the Quechua Inka’s language and its meaning is shiny.
 As a jeweller making jewellery that is always polished we thought that this name was relevant plus it’s a short name to remember too!
 In addition, in our logo you can see three pebbles as Machu Picchu symbols.
 At ILLARIY, we preserve techniques that were used thousands of years ago.
 Most of our pieces are handcrafted to tell a unique story to its wearer.
 Animals, flowers, architecture, travels and the world around us constantly inspire me, as do our customers.
 We love seeing how you mix & match, stack and layer your favourite ILLARIY pieces.
 During my pregnancy I decided to change our ecommerce platform and perfecting ILLARIY’s online experience.

-Fast track forward, we are now proud parents of a gorgeous toddler who is the light of our eyes and the love of our lives!
+Fast forward, we are now proud parents of a gorgeous toddler who is the light of our eyes and the love of our lives!